Pediatric Orthopedic surgeons width="1024" height="188"

 Diagnosing Complex Hand Fractures

-For a doctor to correctly diagnose a hand injury takes skill that eccomposes years of of experience.
-Simple fractures can normally get treated with a cast or splint.
+For a doctor to correctly diagnose a hand injury takes skill that encompasses years of experience.
+Doctors can treat simple fractures with a cast or splint.
 On the other hand, complex fractures may require surgery.
-The ability for a doctor to determine when a child’s broken hand requires surgery takes special training and expertise with pediatric trauma.
-Our doctors at Medical City Children’s Orthopedic and Spine Specialists have the knowledge, skills and abilities to make the correct decisions regarding surgery.
+The ability of a doctor to determine when a child’s broken hand requires surgery takes special training and expertise in pediatric trauma.
+Our doctors have the knowledge, skills, and abilities to make the correct decisions regarding surgery.

 If the bone breaks at or near a growth plate, it can injure the growth plate.
 Because the growth plate does not appear on an X-ray (although some signs of damage can be seen), the doctor may request a magnetic resonance imaging (MRI) scan to determine injury to the growth plate.